Privacy Policy

 - We update the "Last updated" date at the top of this page.

-- We email registered users at the address we have on file (where the change warrants it).
+- For material changes only, we email registered users at the address we have on file.

 - We post a prominent notice on the Service.